ANZSoilData/ANZSoilML/README.md

 data without the loss of _any_ content
 - _data engineers_ who work with data providers to publish data in ways the meet the needs of users or with users to extract and transform data according to their needs
-- _data scientists_ who may need Semantic Web inferencing tools to discover new patterns in data; or fast access to raw data for models and simulations with optional access to rich metadata to help explain anomalies in results
+- _data scientists_ who may need fast access to raw data for models and simulations with optional access to rich metadata to help explain anomalies in results; or Semantic Web inferencing tools to discover new patterns in data
 - _web developers_ who need simple, terse and fast interfaces that use widely used and supported technology (ReST, JSON etc)

-A tentative workplan for 'ANZSoilML 3' involves:
+The tentative workplan for 'ANZSoilML 3' involves:
 1. Converting the current GML Application Schema to a technology independent model that can be formally captured using Semantic Web data modelling tools and also be published using lightweight web tools
 2. Defining practices for publishing data in a manner best suited to web developers (particularly the use of JSON and